Mr. Tonegawa

 is a Japanese manga series written by Tensei Hagiwara and illustrated by Tomohiro Hashimoto and Tomoki Miyoshi.
 It is a spin-off to the Kaiji manga series by Nobuyuki Fukumoto.
 It was serialized in Kodansha's Monthly Young Magazine from June 2015 to January 2018, and later moved to the Comic Days manga app in March 2018 and finished in June 2020.
 Its chapters were collected in ten tankōbon volumes.
 The series comically depicts the struggles and conflicts of Tonegawa, a middle manager who is an executive of the Teiai Group and leads a large number of blacksuits, but is most concerned about the mood of the tyrannical Chairman Hyōdō.

-An anime television series adaptation by Madhouse aired from July to December 2018 on Nippon TV's AnichU programming block.
-Sentai Filmworks have licensed the anime and an English dub began streaming on Hidive in August 2018.
-The show is also available for viewing on Crunchyroll.
+A 24-episode anime television series adaptation, produced by Madhouse, aired from July to December 2018 on Nippon TV's AnichU programming block.
+Sentai Filmworks licensed the anime series and an English dub began streaming on Hidive in August 2018.
+The show was also streamed on Crunchyroll.

 By November 2018, the manga had over 2.9 million copies in circulation.

-Story
+Premise

-The story follows Yukio Tonegawa, the right-hand man of the company's chairman, Kazutaka Hyōdō, and the top executive of the Teiai Group, one of Japan's largest consumer finance conglomerates.
+The series follows Yukio Tonegawa, the right-hand man of the company's chairman, Kazutaka Hyōdō, and the top executive of the Teiai Group, one of Japan's largest consumer finance conglomerates.
 In order to distract Chairman Hyōdō from boredom, Tonegawa gathers eleven of his blacksuit subordinates and forms Team Tonegawa in order to plan a so-called "game of death" that will keep Hyōdō pleased.
 Troubled by the chairman's interference, the threat of loss of trust from Tonegawa's subordinates, illness, the members' blunders, and unplanned accidents, the team struggles in various ways to execute the project.